How Donald Trump's 2024 campaign quietly built a grassroots juggernaut for the Iowa Caucuses

 Captains are required to attend a roughly hour-long training session, either in person or virtually.
 The campaign says it's held roughly 350 of these Iowa sessions by mid-December and plans to have around 500 completed by Caucus Day.

-Wendy Robbins, 66, of Coralville is serving as a precinct captain along with her husband, Andy.
+Wendy Robbins, 66, of Coralville, Iowa, is serving as a precinct captain along with her husband, Andy.

 "They called me and asked if I'd be willing to do it," Robbins told the Register ahead of Trump's speech in December.
 "I never really thought about it, and yet, I have no reason not to.
 I can speak well for him, and I really believe in him."